Comprehensive Guide to VAT in Austria: Rates, Registration, and Compliance

 Taxable persons must electronically submit monthly or quarterly VAT returns via FinanzOnline, depending on their annual turnover.
 Taxable persons whose turnover for the previous calendar year is less than EUR 100,000 can submit quarterly returns.
 However, they can submit monthly VAT returns, like taxable persons whose annual turnover exceeds EUR 100,000.

-In addition to this, certain groups of taxable persons must also submit yearly returns.
+The deadline for submitting monthly or quarterly returns is no later than the 15th of the second month following the reporting period.
+In addition, certain groups of taxable persons must submit yearly returns.
 However, the annual return generally serves only as a summary of all monthly or quarterly VAT returns.

 Penalties for Failure to File Tax Return

 Non-compliance with registration and Austria VAT return filing obligations can, and in most cases will, result in fines and penalties.
-The amount of the penalty the Tax Authority imposes on the taxable person at fault depends severely on the type of misconduct and whether it is repeated or the first omission.
+The amount of the penalty the Tax Authority imposes on the taxable person at fault depends heavily on the type of misconduct and whether it is a first or repeated offense.
+An interest of up to 10% can be imposed for the late submission of VAT returns.
+In addition, a 2% interest rate, or even 4%, is due on late payments.

-VAT Rules for Electronically Supplied Services
+VAT Rules for Electronically Supplied ServicesÂ

-Digital services, digital products, and electronic services are all terms used as synonyms for electronically supplied services (ESS).
-Regardless of which one is in use, they refer to services provided automatically over the Internet or similar networks that do not depend on human intervention.
-In some cases, the supply of these services may rely on human intervention, but it is minimal.
+Digital services, digital products, and electronic services are all synonyms for electronically supplied services (ESS).
+Regardless of which one is in use, they refer to services that are automatically provided over the Internet or similar networks and do not depend on human intervention.
+In some cases, the supply of these services may rely on human intervention, but it is minimal.Â

 The EU VAT Directive introduced this definition of the ESS to the EU-wide VAT framework.
 All the EU Member States, including Austria, followed and implemented the EU guidance and taxability rules into their national laws.